iAbhishek91/google-cloud/Services/NW-01-VPC.md

 - segment the network
 - categorize the resources using tags and apply firewall rules.
 - how they are connected with internet.
+- VPC are securely connected in hybrid env using cloud VPN or cloud interconnect.

 ## Connection between VPCs

+- Also VPC are logically isolated from each other.
 - connection between VPCs are done using VPC peering.
 - we can share and manage access b/w VPCs provided IAM, this is known as shared VPC.

 ## Scope

 VPC have a global scope. and subnets are regional and spans several zones.

+> Subnet can be private or public.
+Resources under private subnet are not shared with outside world.

 > NOTE: when we increase the subnet size of a custom VPC, assigned IP address of the Cloud compute engine are not effected.